Hidden World of the Viola d'Amore

 For Mauro Righini's viola d'amore blog: Blog

-Several makers make violas d'amore based on my Thomas Eberle, here is the website of one of these makers: Eberle copies.
+Several makers make violas d'amore based on the Thomas Eberle violas d'amore you can hear on the Bis recordings, here is the website of one of these makers: Eberle copies.
 Here is another maker, who makes the North German type of viola d'amore without sympathetics strings.
+A Canadian maker of violas d'amore is Olivia Pelling.
+There are many more such makers.
+Another maker is Ivano Conti.
+In Spain there is Luiz Fernandez.
+There are many others, of course.

 You may e-mail questions about the history and repertoire of the viola d'amore, comments about particular pieces of music for viola d'amore, to thomasgeorgi (at) rogers.com.
 Thanks to all of the many visitors who have contributed questions and comments.
 I have been amazed at the depth of knowledge of the repertoire I have found on the web.
 Thomas Georgi